Clifford S. Gardner: Career

 In 1985 he won the Norbert Wiener Prize for his contributions to supersonic aerodynamics and plasma physics.
-In 2006 he received with Martin Kruskal, Robert M. Miura, and John M. Greene the Leroy P. Steele Prize for their work on the inverse scattering transformation method for the solution of nonlinear differential equations (special soliton modeling equations similar to the Korteweg de Vries equation).
+In 2006 he received with Martin Kruskal, Robert M. Miura, and John M. Greene the Leroy P. Steele Prize for their work on the inverse scattering transformation method for the solution of nonlinear differential equations (special soliton modeling equations similar to the Korteweg–De Vries equation).
 They developed a systematic approach to solving many nonlinear partial differential equations in a way similar to Fourier analysis for linear PDEs.

-Clifford Gardner died September 25, 2013 in Austin, Texas.
+Gardner died September 25, 2013, in Austin, Texas.